serock/agama-profiles/README.md

 Select *UEFI VBOX CD-ROM*\
 Select *Install openSUSE (x86_64)*

-When the Product Selection page appears, press Ctrl-Alt-T to get to a terminal.
+When the Product Selection page appears, press Ctrl-Alt-T to get to a terminal or press Right-Ctrl-F1 to get to the console.

 ```
 agama download https://raw.githubusercontent.com/serock/agama-profiles/refs/heads/main/answers.yml answers.yml